Pneumonitis

 • Chest pain with breathing.

-Signs of pneumonitis caused by chemotherapy often start within days of getting it.
-Whether or not you get pneumonitis from radiation depends on the volume of lung tissue within the radiation fields.
+Pneumonitis caused by chemotherapy may start after a few days of getting it.
+Whether or not you get pneumonitis from radiation depends on the amount of lung tissue treated by radiation.
 For example, breast irradiation often affects only a small area of lung tissue.
-Lung cancer treatment fields are often larger, making your risk of pneumonitis even greater.
-When patients are treated with radiation that affects lung tissue and also given chemotherapy it may increase the level of pneumonitis.
+The area in your body where lung cancer is treated is often larger, making your risk of pneumonitis even greater.
+Radiation treatment that affects lung tissue and chemotherapy given at the same time may increase your level of pneumonitis.

 Pneumonitis often goes away within a few weeks.
+Pulmonary fibrosis is when the lungs become damaged, scarred, and stiff.
 Pulmonary fibrosis can develop in the affected lung tissue as a late effect of radiation therapy.
-Pulmonary fibrosis is when the lungs become damaged, scarred, stiff.

 How is it managed?